Bingley: Normans

 In Bingheleia, Gospatric has a manor of four carucate of land to be taxed, land for two ploughs.
 Ernegis de Burun has it and it is waste.
 In the time of King Edward the Confessor it was valued at four pounds.
 Woodland pasture two leagues long and one broad.
 All the manor is four long and two broad.

 Medieval

 The ford was superseded by Ireland Bridge.
 Bingley was a manor which extended several miles up and down the Aire valley, extending upstream to Marley on the outskirts of Keighley and downstream to Cottingley.
 Bingley became a market town with the grant of a Market Charter in 1212 by King John.

-According to the poll tax returns of 1379, Bingley had 130 households, probably around 500 people.
+According to the poll tax returns of 1379, Bingley had 130 households, and probably around 500 people.
 The nearby towns of Bradford, Leeds and Halifax had about half this population.
-At this time Bingley was the largest town in the area.
+Therefore, at this time Bingley was the largest town in the area.

 No records tell of how Bingley fared in the Black Death that swept Europe in the 14th century.
 Approximately one third of all the people in Europe died of this plague, sometimes wiping out whole towns and villages.
 According to the 1379 Poll tax records, the nearby town of Boulton had no survivors worth taxing.
-It seems Bingley may have got off relatively lightly.